archlinux/aurweb/web/README.txt

 Setup on ArchLinux:
 ===================
-1) Install Apache, MySQL, PHP, and Subversion
+1) Install Apache, MySQL, PHP, and git
-  # pacman -Sy apache mysql php subversion
+  # pacman -Sy apache mysql php git

 2) Set a local 'hostname' of 'aur'
  - Edit /etc/hosts and append 'aur' to loopback address